-Email is not best way to negotiate salary.
-What you lose with email is the ability to get to the matter quickly and gauge the recruiter's reaction.
+You lose the ability to get to the matter quickly and gauge the recruiter's reaction.

 On the phone, the recruiter can tell you are interested in the position and interested a compensation that better matches your value.
 An email requires a little bit of back and forth before an agreement is met.

 It's hard to really recommend email as the primary means for salary negotiation.
 But it is certainly better than nothing.
-Just make sure your first and last statements are communicating your excitement for the position so there's no way the email can be taken as, "I'll reject this offer if you don't give me $____ per year."
+Just make sure your first and last statements are communicating your excitement for the position.
+Why?
+So there's no way the email can be taken as, "I'll reject this offer if you don't give me $____ per year."

 Entry Level Engineer Position: Should You Negotiate?